tcfabritius/root-xposed-vmos-mdm-macro/README.md

 - Secure Settings Pro

 TESTING:

 After installing all check settings for all apps above.
 Give all possible permissions for them (don't forget special permissions, accessibility and root permissions.
 Then start Macrodroid and import Macros.mdr.

+PREINSTALLED VMOS ROM COMING AS SOON AS MACROMDM IS FINISHED!